 Reference rate reform.
 Discontinuation of the London Interbank Offered Rate (LIBOR) may present a material risk for companies with contracts that reference LIBOR.
 The SEC statement encourages audit committees to understand management’s plan to address the risks associated with reference rate reform.

 Critical audit matters (CAMs).
 These are material accounts or disclosures communicated to the audit committee that require the auditor to make a subjective decision or use complex judgment.
 Since 2019, auditors have been required to include CAMs for certain public companies in the auditor’s report.
-The SEC statement reminds audit committees to understand the nature of each CAM, including the auditor’s basis for determining it and how it will be described in the auditor’s report.
+The SEC statement reminds us of the audit committee requirement to understand the nature of each CAM, including the auditor’s basis for determining it and how it will be described in the auditor’s report.